jvelasc25/documentation-test/docs/solutions/reference-designs/ad-bmse2e3w-sl/software_guide/index.rst

 Request for Software Access
 ------------------------------

-.. note:: Send the following details to this email address:
+.. note:: Send the following details to this email address to request for software access:

     **LEV_CSESupport@analog.com**